 Here is an example:

-obclient -hxxx.xxx.xxx.xxx -P2881 -utest_user001@mysql001 -p****** -DtestFor more information about connection strings, see Connect to an OceanBase tenant by using OBClient.
+obclient -hxxx.xxx.xxx.xxx -P2881 -utest_user001@mysql001 -p****** -DtestFor more information about the connection string, see Connect to an OceanBase tenant by using OBClient.

-Fill in the URL below based on the OceanBase Database connection string.
+Fill in the URL below based on the OceanBase Database connection string, and specify the corresponding parameters.

 $host: the IP address for connecting to OceanBase Database.
-For connection through OceanBase Database Proxy (ODP), this parameter is the IP address of an ODP.
-For direct connection, this parameter is the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
+For connection through OceanBase Database Proxy (ODP), use the IP address of an ODP.
+For direct connection, use the IP address of an OBServer node.$port: the port for connecting to OceanBase Database.
 For connection through ODP, the default value is2883, which can be customized when ODP is deployed.
-For direct connection, the default value is2881, which can be customized when OceanBase Database is deployed.$database_name: the name of the database to be accessed.Notice
+For direct connection, the default value is2881, which can be customized when OceanBase Database is deployed.$database_name: the name of the database to be accessed.Note

 CREATE,INSERT,UPDATE,DELETE,SELECT, andDROPprivileges on the database.
-For more information about user privileges, see Privilege types in MySQL mode.$user_name: the tenant account.
-For connection through ODP, the tenant account can be in theusername@tenant name#cluster nameorcluster name:tenant name:usernameformat.
-For direct connection, the tenant account is in theusername@tenant nameformat.$password: the password of the account.
+For more information about user privileges, see Privilege types in MySQL mode.$user_name: the account for connecting to the tenant.
+For connection through ODP, the format isusername@tenant name#cluster nameorcluster name:tenant name:username.
+For direct connection, the format isusername@tenant name.$password: the password of the account.

 For more information about the connection properties of MySQL Connector/J, see Configuration Properties.